Xilinx/video-sdk/docs/getting_started_on_vt1.rst

 In order to use a custom AMI on a |VT1| instance, it is necessary to install the |SDK| in the AMI.
 This section explains how to do this.
 These steps are not necessary when using the public |SDK| AMI since it already includes a complete installation of the |SDK| and can readily be used on a |VT1| instance.

+Additionally, AWS provides packer scripts to make it easy for customers to build their own AMI’s for use with VT1 instances.
+Those scripts can be found at the following repo: https://github.com/aws-samples/aws-vt-baseami-pipeline

 Prerequisites
 ====================================================
 Install the following packages if they are not already present in your AMI.